How to Live Stream an Event: A Complete Guide

 How do I ensure my livestream has minimal buffering?

-To minimize any live stream buffering, use a stable, high-speed internet connection, solve disturbance beforehand problems with your internet services provider, stop parallel internet applications, and test the stream on alternative devices before starting your event.
+To minimize live stream buffering, use a stable and high-speed internet connection, resolve any disturbance issues with your internet service provider, close parallel internet applications, and test the stream on alternative devices before starting your event.

 How do I interact with my audience during a livestream?

-First of all, make sure that you know your audience.
-Greet them before you dive into your topic, enable chat so that your audience can communicate with you and each other, ask questions to keep your audience engaged, and devote some time for a Q&A session.
+First, make sure you know your audience.
+Greet them before you dive into your topic, and enable chat so that your audience can communicate with you and each other.
+Ask questions to keep your audience engaged, and set aside some time for a Q&A session.
 You can also offer giveaways to increase engagement.

 What is a CDN, and why is it important for live streaming?